Reactions to Boycott, Divestment and Sanctions: United States

 Norman Finkelstein, a harsh critic of Israel's occupation of Palestinian territory, has also expressed an ambivalent attitude towards BDS.
 He has supported economic boycott of Israel and said that BDS has the "right tactics", but that it needs to be "explicit on its goal" and that "the goal has to include recognition of Israel, or it won't reach the public".
 He is hostile towards the BDS movement in its current form, labeling it a "hypocritical, dishonest cult" led by "dishonest gurus" who want to "selectively enforce the law" and try to cleverly pose as human rights activists, whereas their real goal is the destruction of Israel.
 In addition, he said: "I'm getting a little bit exasperated with what I think is a whole lot of nonsense.
 I'm not going to tolerate silliness, childishness and a lot of leftist posturing.
 I loathe the disingenuousness.
 We will never hear the solidarity movement [back a] two-state solution."
 Furthermore, Finkelstein stated that the BDS movement has had very few successes, and that like a cult, the leaders pretend that they are hugely successful when in reality the general public rejects their extreme views.

-In December 2015, former U.S. Secretary of State Hillary Clinton said: "As Secretary of State I called out systemic structural anti-Israel basis at the UN and fought to block the one sided Goldstone report particularly at a time when antisemitism is on the rise across the world especially in Europe.
+In December 2015, former U.S. Secretary of State Hillary Clinton said: "As Secretary of State I called out systemic structural anti-Israel basis (Note: The word "basis" here is a mistake (probably a TYPO).
+The mistake is present in the original ["reliable"?] source, but it is still a mistake.
+(See the "ref" tag near the end of this paragraph, -- with "title=ISRAEL AND THE UNITED STATES: YESTERDAY, TODAY, AND TOMORROW" -- that contains a URL that includes the prescient phrase "uncorrected-transcript".
+That "transcript" is indeed "uncorrected".)
+The correct word here would have been "bias".) at the UN and fought to block the one sided Goldstone report particularly at a time when antisemitism is on the rise across the world especially in Europe.
 We need to repudiate efforts to malign and undermine Israel and the Jewish people.
 The boycott, divestment and sanctions movement known as BDS is the latest front in this battle.
 Demonizing Israeli scientists and intellectuals, even young students, comparing Israel to South African apartheid, now no nation is above criticism.
 But this is wrong and it should stop immediately.
 Some proponents of BDS may hope that pressuring Israel may lead to peace.
 Well that's wrong too."